build-on-aws/content/tutorials/building-rust-applications-for-aws-graviton/index.md

 ## Cleanup

-Now that we're finished it's time to clean up all of the resources we created in this tutorial.
-Make sure to terminate any EC2 Instances you created and delete your DynamoDB table so you won't incur any additional costs.
+Now that we are done testing, it is time to clean up all the resources we created in this tutorial.
+Make sure to [terminate any EC2 Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html?sc_channel=el&sc_campaign=costwave&sc_content=building-rust-applications-for-aws-graviton&sc_geo=mult&sc_country=mult&sc_outcome=acq) you launched and [delete your DynamoDB table](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/getting-started-step-8.html?sc_channel=el&sc_campaign=costwave&sc_content=building-rust-applications-for-aws-graviton&sc_geo=mult&sc_country=mult&sc_outcome=acq) so you won't incur any additional costs.

 ## Conclusion

-Migrating your Rust applications from x86 EC2 Instances to AWS Graviton powered instances is simple and easy as shown in the post above.
-Now its time to try AWS Graviton with your own Rust application!
+Migrating your Rust applications from x86 EC2 Instances to AWS Graviton powered instances is simple and easy, as shown in this tutorial.
+Now it is time to try AWS Graviton with your own Rust application!

 For common performance considerations and other information, visit our [Graviton Technical Guide](https://github.com/aws/aws-graviton-getting-started/blob/main/rust.md) repository on Github and start migrating your application today.